bcherny/bcherny.github.io/_posts/2024-07-19-ES-Modules-Are-A-Mess.md

 # when I ran ESM TypeScript code the wrong way:
 Error [ERR_REQUIRE_ESM]: Must use import to load ES Module

+# when I imported an ESModule from a CommonJS .js file:
+Error [ERR_REQUIRE_ESM]: require() of ES Module .../lodash.js from .../index.cjs not supported

 # when I imported an ESModule from a .ts file:
 error TS1479: The current file is a CommonJS module whose imports will produce 'require' calls